markusunger/200_OK_admin/case-study.md

 The only truly costly operation, moving sub-trees inside the structure (which would require updating all nodes in that sub-tree), is not part of the _200 OK_ requirements.
 The limited ways of manipulating the tree would make any more complex solution add mostly unnecessary optimization overhead.

-(TODO: maybe add something about why integer identifiers were chosen and are enforced by the server, but this might go some place else)

-However, one disadvantage of materialized paths in a NoSQL data store is that there is no inherent way of keeping track of resource item identifiers.
+However, one disadvantage of materialized paths in a NoSQL data store is that there is no inherent way of keeping track of resource item identifiers (like there would be with an auto-incrementing column in a relational database).
 When inserting a new item into a resource collection, there is no possibility to easily deduce the next available identifier without having to query all sibling nodes, an operation bearing potentially high costs. _200 OK_ solves this issue with a dedicated identifier collection that provisions the next highest integer identifier to any new resource item.

 All in all, for all the necessary operations and within the constraints put on each API, materialized paths provide a performant solution to managing relationships.